 This may sound like a small or hard to pin down distinction but it is the only distinction that matters.
 To get autonomy, you must want to be relied on.

 He knows this instinctively; it is part of his working model of the world.
 Because he was raised in a more or less optimal way, he understands that if you want autonomy, you meet emotional safety needs promptly and consistently, and your task gets smaller and smaller.
 So it was a pain to be there for me at camp last time.
 But here we are next time and I can use an ugly old towel to meet his need for space.
-Because he showed up then, he has autonomy now.
+Because he showed up then, autonomy and deep trust are readily accessible now.

-If you do not want to be relied on, you can do all the same ‘acts of care’ – a towel, a postcard, cookies, wifi from the train – but you will find those whose trust you want to gain never get safe and neither do you.
+If you do not want to be relied on, you can do all the same ‘acts of care’ – a towel, a postcard, cookies, wifi from the train – but you will find those whose trust you want to gain never feel that deep security that lives and moves fluidly.

 If you do not want to be relied on, if inside you, you turn angrily away from connection instead of lovingly towards it even as your body mimics the gestures of care, everyone close to you will get more and more hurt and more and more unsafe, no matter the effort you put in to do ‘acts of care.’

 Without genuine attunement, accessibility, and responsiveness, acts of care don’t land as emotional safety.
 Your autonomy will spiral further and further out of reach as you fight harder and harder to get everyone you care about away from you.